Uncommon/Xit/Usage Notes.md

 Branches are looked up by the suffix after the last slash, which seems to be the way TeamCity works.
 I may need to adjust this as I learn more about TeamCity. (see issue #189)

-## Staging

-In the staging view, you’ll see two columns of status icons, instead of the one column you see when inspecting a commit.
-The left column represents workspace changes, and the right column represents staged (index) changes.

-To select which changes are shown in the preview pane (diff, etc), click on the < or > column header, or on a file status icon in that column.

-To stage or unstage a file, double-click on its status icon.
-To stage or unstage all files, click the « or » button at the bottom.

-This interface design is a work in progress, and feedback is welcome.

 ## Push and Pull

 The push and pull commands currently only push or pull the current branch.
 Expanded options for those commands will be added in the future.